DanSimonet/Dark-Side-Networks/README.md

 - R > 3.0 (possibly earlier versions will work)

-The following packages should install the required R packages for simulating
+The following R packages should be installed and loaded to simulate the item-level data and run network analyses.

 ```
+install.packages("bindata")
 install.packages("psych")
-install.packages("qgraph"
+install.packages("qgraph")
 install.packages("parcor")
 ```
 ## Data Description